-This time of year, a heady fragrance fills the humid air: honeysuckle is blooming.
+This time of year, a sweet fragrance fills the humid air: honeysuckle is blooming.
 The white blooms punctuate the dark green tangle of foliage that has encroached through, over, and around fencing.
 Honeysuckle heralds summer’s arrival, and invites creative uses of its perfumed flowers…arguably, a “weed”, but a lovely one.

 Given that the blooms imbue their infusing medium with that incredible scent, honeysuckle wine demanded to be made.
 I found the recipe at Amber Shehan’s blog (Honeysuckle Wine – One Gallon Recipe) and set out to harvest six cups of flowers!